About the Tucker Center

-Mary Jo Kane, Ph.D., is a Professor in the School of Kinesiology, and the Director of the Tucker Center for Research on Girls & Women in Sport at the University of Minnesota.
+Mary Jo Kane, Ph.D., is Professor Emerita in the School of Kinesiology and the first director of the Tucker Center for Research on Girls & Women in Sport at the University of Minnesota.
 Professor Kane received her Ph.D. from the University of Illinois, Urbana-Champaign, in 1985 with an emphasis in sport sociology.
 She is an internationally recognized scholar who has published extensively on media coverage of women’s.
 She is also known as an expert on the passage, implementation, and impact of Title IX.

 In 1996, Professor Kane was awarded the first Endowed Chair related to women in sport: The Dorothy McNeill and Elbridge Ashcraft Tucker Chair for Women in Exercise Science and Sport.
 Dr. Kane was elected by her peers as a Fellow in the National Academy of Kinesiology, the highest academic honor in her field, and was inducted into the Academy in the 2002.
 Dr. Kane is a past recipient of the Scholar of the Year Award from the Women’s Sports Foundation.
 In 2012, Professor Kane received a Distinguished Service Award from the Minnesota Coalition of Women in Athletic Leadership.
 This award is given to individuals who exemplify the highest levels of commitment and contributions to breaking barriers for girls and women in sports.
 In 2013, she was named one of the 100 Most Influential Sports Educators by the Institute for International Sport.